Munsa: Burials

 Topsoil was underlain by a loose, black layer, up to about 30–40 cm thick, that contained over 170 kg of slag, tuyère fragments, furnace lining, and potsherds.
 Beneath this layer was a loose reddish deposit with few archaeological finds, some 10–20 cm in thickness, which was a fill of a burial pit.
 A male skeleton in the pit was recorded lying on its back, its head pointed in the west direction and its feet pointed east.
 The head was turned right, looking south, with its arms at its side and its legs having been draped across a rock.
 Many of the bones, including the hands and feet, were missing.
 Besides the skeletons found in pits, various single burials were discovered in shallow graves.
 The burial positions of these individual burials differed from those observed in the pits.
 The head was rested in the western direction, the feet were pointed east, and the feet were in a slight flexed position.
 All of the skeletons discovered were those of adults or sub-adults, some of which were missing their lower incisor.
 Poorly preserved bones of two to three human infants were also recovered.
 Grave goods within the individual burials included iron and copper bracelets, along with iron beads.

 Food production

 Animal bones, mainly those of cattle, were recovered and analyzed along with remains of other animals.
 A vast number of hollow pits were found also, most likely used for the storage of grain.
 These pits, along with large grinding stones and pottery, are indicative of cereal agriculture.

 Sediment core samples were collected from a swamp within Munsa in 2001.
 These sediments were found to contain ancient banana phytoliths, indicating the possible presence of cultivated bananas (and plantains) during the 4th millennium BC.
+Possible evidence of banana cultivation has been found in the highlands of Kuk in New Guinea dating as early as 5000 BC.
+If the Munsa phytolith dates are verified, they will be the earliest known cultivated bananas in Africa.